Sculptor Irma Bruun Hodne with the "Cormorant" (2003)

 The prize is being governed by a board seated in Stavanger, Norway.
 The board appoints a free and independent jury, the Prize Committee, which elects the award winner.

 The prize was awarded during the ENS Conference (Environment Northern Seas) in Stavanger from 1991 to 1999.
-In 2001 it was awarded during the Women Show the Way event in Stavanger, in 2003 during the International Week, in 2005 during the Research Days, and in 2007, 2009, 2011 and 2013 as part of the World Environment Day celebrations in early June.
+In 2001 it was awarded during the Women Show the Way event in Stavanger, in 2003 during the International Week, in 2005 during the Research Days, and since 2007, as part of the World Environment Day celebrations in early June.